alleyinteractive/sponsorship-manager/README.md

 ```
 Sponsored Post (object in any WP post_type)
 |-- Sponsorship Campaign (term in sponsorship_campaign hierarchical taxonomy)
-    |-- Parent Campaign (may exist as parent term of primary campaign)
+    |-- Parent Campaign (optional, may exist as parent term of primary campaign)
 ```

 A post can only be associated with _one_ term in the `sponsorship_campaign` taxonomy, and that term may have 0 or 1 ancestors, i.e. no more than 2 levels of hierarchy.